jonathanfischer97/ionerdss/docs/source/installation.rst

    pip install ioNERDSS

-After installation, you can import ioNERDSS in Python:
+After installation, you can import ``ioNERDSS`` in Python:

 .. code-block:: python

    import ioNERDSS as ion
    ion.some_function()

-For more examples, see the :doc:`tutorials`.
+For tutorials on setting up models and analyzing simulator output, see the :doc:`tutorials`.